Spray Drones and Pesticide Application in Canada

-While drone technology is advancing quickly, drones cannot yet be used to apply pesticides on field crops in Canada.
+While drone technology is advancing quickly, spray drones cannot yet be used to apply pesticides on field crops in Canada.

 According to Health Canada, drone application can only appear on product labels once the risks and value have been considered and determined to be acceptable.
 Until pesticide labels are updated to specifically allow drone applications on field crops, spray drones are not recognized as an acceptable application method.